DBraun/TD-Faust/README.md

 If there's a warning about the codesigning certificate, you may need to compile TD-Faust on your own computer. -->

-MacOS users need to compile TD-Faust on their own computers due to code-signing requirements.
+TD-Faust is designed for macOS version 11.0 and later.
+Also, macOS users need to compile TD-Faust on their own computers because [@DBraun](https://github.com/DBraun/) doesn't have an App Distribution license.

 1. Clone this repository with git.
 Then update all submodules in the root of the repository with `git submodule update --init --recursive`
 2. Install Xcode.